ENOKEVER3/boletin.digital/README.md

 ## About

-Boletín Digital is a school project developed by students from Fray Luis Beltrán de Salliqueló High School, Buenos Aires, Argentina.
+Boletín Digital is a school project developed by students from Fray Luis Beltrán High School in Salliqueló, Buenos Aires, Argentina.
 Its objective is to digitalize the quarterly delivery of grades, in addition to creating a school platform with the data of students, teachers and subjects.
 The system was designed to work in the school itself where it is developed.

 ## Technical Aspects